jsonwulff/jsonwulff/README.md

 - 👨🏼‍🎓 Bachelor in Computer Sceince at DIKU, actively studying a Masters in Computer Sceince at DIKU, and a degree in Multimedia Design from KEA.
 - 👀 Actively looking for job offers.
 - 📄 [See me full online resume](https://jswulff.dk/#datalogi-closed)
+- 👷🏼‍♂️ Currently working on trying to make more project reference public, but don't hesitate to contact if you want to see some of my recent projects.

 <!---
 jsonwulff/jsonwulff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.